Up to 50% off sofas & mattresses — limited‑time deals.

 Which Costco Sofa felt best for long movie nights?

-Keira was the most comfortable for long, reclined viewing.
-Langdon was the best balance when we wanted a chaise without going full recliner.
+Keira was the strongest option for long, reclined viewing.
+Langdon was the better choice when we wanted a chaise without committing to a full recliner sofa.

 Which option is easiest to keep clean day to day?